One Church’s Tool for Breaking Cycles of Poverty through Relationships

 Testimonies of Transformation

-Billie, who was in our second class, is also a mom to three children.
+Billie, who was in our first class, is also a mom to three children.
 She was unemployed when she came to us, but she now serves on our new Poverty Alleviation Initiative Leadership Team and Development Team.
-She completed her associates degree and transferred to Wright State University, and she was working on her undergrad in accounting when she suffered a serious medical setback.
+She completed her associate’s degree and transferred to Wright State University, and she was working on her undergrad in accounting when she suffered a serious medical setback.
 Since recovering, she has begun pursuing a divinity degree.
 Through her healing process, she realized her true passion—to be pastor.

 Monique, a single mom of one son and a caregiver for her mother, will graduate this spring with a degree in psychology.
 Monique is an America Corps Vista member on our PAI staff and is also on our Development Team.
-Our community will be assisting Monique this spring as she begins her search for a full-scholarship graduate program for her master’s degree in psychology.
+Our community will be assisting Monique this spring as she begins her search for a full-scholarship graduate program for her master’s degree in social work.

 Two young boys who were part of our Circles youth group are now staying in high school and have jobs helping run the technology for our four Sunday morning services.